cloudtoid/gateway-core/README.md

 - Wire up more of SocketsHttpHandler properties in SettingsProvider.
 - Add tests for content headers both for requests and also responses.
 Right now, we are only using GET requests that don't really have content length.
 - Default timeout for upstream requests is set to 100 seconds.
 Should these be changed?
+- Once this JSON Schema is up and running, update all the schema URIs: https://github.com/SchemaStore/schemastore/pull/1727
+- Add the new schema URI to this readme so folks can validate their options.

 ## Future version